-- Evaluate cells according to the testing plan. - Evaluate modules according to the testing plan. - Prepare Initial Test Results document summarizing outcomes of initial testing. - Prepare Flat Panel Test Results document summarizing outcomes of initial testing. - Compare results to the desired specifications. - Send cells and modules to EV partners for feedback and independent validation. - Send cells to an independent third party for performance certification. - Make a List of Proposed Improvements for the cell, module, and testing plan. - Make a Flat Panel List of Proposed Improvements for the cell, module, and testing plan. - Prepare CPR Report and participate in a CPR meeting in accordance with subtask 1.3
+- Evaluate cells according to the testing plan. - Evaluate modules according to the testing plan. - Prepare Test Results document summarizing outcomes of initial testing. - Compare results to the desired specifications. - Send cells and modules to EV partners for feedback and independent validation. - Send cells to an independent third party for performance certification. - Make a List of Proposed Improvements for the cell, module, and testing plan. - Prepare CPR Report and participate in a CPR meeting in accordance with subtask 1.3